 For a Lie algebra $\mathfrak{g}$, we define the group of outer automorphisms as $Out(\mathfrak{g})=Aut(\mathfrak{g})/Inn(\mathfrak{g}).$

 \end{Def}

 We recall that for a Lie group $G$, the quotient $G/G^{0}$ is a group where each element corresponds to a connected component of $G$.
-In \cite[Corollary 2]{Murakami} it is verified that for a connected and semisimple Lie group we have that $Aut(G)/Aut^{0}(G)$ is finite.
-In this way, we conclude that if $\mathfrak{s}$ is a semisimple Lie algebra, then $Aut(\mathfrak{s})$ has a finite number of connected components and therefore $Out(\mathfrak{s})$ is a finite group.
+In \cite[Corollary 2]{Murakami} it is verified that for a connected and semi-simple Lie group we have that $Aut(G)/Aut^{0}(G)$ is finite.
+In this way, we conclude that if $\mathfrak{s}$ is a semi-simple Lie algebra, then $Aut(\mathfrak{s})$ has a finite number of connected components and therefore $Out(\mathfrak{s})$ is a finite group.

 \begin{Lema} If $G$ is a compact and simple Lie group then the action of $Out(\mathfrak{g})$ on $\widetilde{\mathfrak{BI}}(\mathfrak{g})$ is trivial.

 \end{Lema}

 \begin{proof}